magento/magento2/app/code/Magento/ConfigurableProduct/README.md

 Extension developers can interact with the Magento_ConfigurableProduct module.
 For more information about the Magento extension mechanism, see [Magento plug-ins](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/plugins.html).

-[The Magento dependency injection mechanism](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_WebapiAsync module.
+[The Magento dependency injection mechanism](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_ConfigurableProduct module.

 ## Additional information